5 Kinds of Self-Improvement Goals and 25 Ideas to Get Started

 - Not exercising — just moving.
 Going to the gym can be intimidating, especially if you’re not in the best shape.
 You don’t need a gym membership or an exercise plan to improve your health.
 Simply start moving as much as possible during the day.
 Dance in the living room, take the stairs instead of the elevator, or do yoga before bed.
 Just get moving!

 - Using the power of accountability.
 If you tell yourself that you’re going to get up and move, there’s no one to hold you to that statement when you decide you don’t want to do it.
 Use your friends, your coworkers or your social media followers to keep you accountable and make sure you stick to your goals.
+Also, consider some kind of group movement activity.
+If there are several dog owners besides yourself in your neighborhood, for example, you might see if they’d like to join you in the quest for better health by walking their canines together with yours on a set schedule every day.

 - Not getting discouraged.
 It’s easy to get discouraged and quit if you don’t see results immediately.
 Don’t let yourself become discouraged.
 It takes you a lot longer to see results than people around you, simply because you see yourself in the mirror every day.